10 Application administration

 /usr/bin/python3

-The operating system knows how to find the actual runnable programs on your system via the path.
+The operating system knows how to find executables via the path.
 The path is a set of directories that the system knows to search when it tries to run a program.
-The path is stored in an environment variable, conveniently named PATH.
+The path is stored in an environment variable conveniently named PATH.

 You can check your path at any time with echo $PATH.
-On my MacBook, this is what the path looks like.
+On my MacBook, this is what it looks like:

 Terminal